 After setting up the skeleton for your project it’s time to set up the database.
 As usual, there’s quite a bit of background information that you will find useful as you progress.

 CRUD stands for: Create, Read, Update and Delete.
 These are the four basic functions that you will be building into your database driven apps.
-Put simply, if you are designing a CRUD interface that means that users can expect to be able to do these 4 things to items in the database (providing they have the appropriate permissions of course).
+If you are designing a CRUD interface that means that users can expect to be able to do these 4 things to items in the database (providing they have the appropriate permissions of course).

-In your library example then this simply means that we are going to be building the ability for users to
+In your library example, this means that we are going to be building the ability for users to

 create entries (add books, authors or genres to the database),